MoinDalvs/Gradient_Boosting_Algorithms_From_Scratch/README.md

 We already know that errors play a major role in any machine learning algorithm.
 There are mainly two types of error, bias error and variance error.
 Gradient boost algorithm helps us minimize bias error of the model.
 ### The first realization of boosting that saw great success in application was Adaptive Boosting or AdaBoost for short.
 AdaBoost Algorithm which is again a boosting method.
 The weak learners in AdaBoost are decision trees with a single split, called decision stumps for their shortness.
 This algorithm starts by building a decision stump and then assigning equal weights to all the data points.
 Then it increases the weights for all the points which are misclassified and lowers the weight for those that are easy to classify or are correctly classified.
 A new decision stump is made for these weighted data points.
 The idea behind this is to improve the predictions made by the first stump.
 New weak learners are added sequentially that focus their training on the more difficult patterns.The main difference between these two algorithms is that Gradient boosting has a fixed base estimator i.e., Decision Trees whereas in AdaBoost we can change the base estimator according to our needs.

+Gradient Boosting trains many models in a gradual, additive and sequential manner.
+The major difference between AdaBoost and Gradient Boosting Algorithm is how the two algorithms identify the shortcomings of weak learners (eg. decision trees).
+While the AdaBoost model identifies the shortcomings by using high weight data points, gradient boosting performs the same by using gradients in the loss function

 ## What is boosting?
 While studying machine learning you must have come across this term called Boosting.
 The principle behind boosting algorithms is first we built a model on the training dataset, then a second model is built to rectify the errors present in the first model.
 Let me try to explain to you what exactly does this means and how does this works.
 ![image](https://user-images.githubusercontent.com/99672298/180592033-ba34e5cd-e22c-4a6b-a4b6-3588662a0cfb.png)\